 Attorney Joshua D. Koskoff argued that Remington/Bushmaster must have forseen that these dangerous rifles would make their way into the hands of violent Americans through both the (weak) primary retail market and the unregulated (private sales) secondary market for firearms in the United States.

 Please take one of the following two actions:

 1) Read the following article about the oral argument in the Hartford Courant:

 2) Click the link below to watch the families’ oral argument by attorney Josh Koskoff.
 The argument is the first 30 minutes of the video:

-After you take one or both of these actions, click the orange banner at the top of this page to report taking action!
+After completing these steps, click the orange banner below to report taking action!